walterrowe/capture-one-scripts/search-by-month/README.md

 1. Open Capture One and choose Script > Update Script Menu.
 1. You now can run the script from the Capture One Scripts menu.

 ## How To Run It

-1. Open the script in macOS Script Editor.
-1. "Export" as a script to ~/Library/Scripts/Capture One Scripts.
-1. Open Capture One (or choose Scripts > Update Scripts Menu if already open).
+1. Open Capture One
-1. Choose "search by month" from the Scripts menu.
+1. Open the Scripts menu.
+1. Select Update Scripts Menu (if necessary)
+1. Choose "Search By Month".

+## UPDATEs

+- 13 Aug 2024 - enhanced installer and requirements checks